arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/22.ml-anomaly-detection-app-note/content.md

 ### Opta™ Deployment Code

 To deploy a trained Edge Impulse model, go to the `Deployment` tab in the Edge Impulse project, select `Arduino Library`, and click `Build` to generate the complete library.
-Download the generated library `Your_project_name.zip` file and import it into Arduino IDE by selecting `Sketch` > `Include Library` > Add `Your_project_name.ZIP` Library.
+Download the generated library `Your_project_name.zip` file and import it into Arduino IDE by navigating to **Sketch > Include Library > Add Your_project_name.ZIP**.
 This allows the model to run locally on the device without an internet connection, reducing latency, enhancing real-time performance, and minimizing power consumption.
 For more details, visit the [Edge Impulse documentation](https://docs.edgeimpulse.com/docs/run-inference/arduino-library#download-the-arduino-library).

 ![Opta™ Deployment](assets/edge-impulse-deploy.png)